-Take a look a this example of a gameplay loop you might take from the game World of Warcraft.
-This is very complex game so each of these steps might include several other smaller loops that players would complete in the process.
+Think about this example of a gameplay loop you might take from the game World of Warcraft.
+This is a very complex game so each of these steps might include several other smaller loops that players would complete in the process.

 - You enter a new zone

 - You gather all of the quests from all of the different NPCs in the first quest hub

 - You move around the zone completing quest objectives